 The \hi\ content of early-type galaxies across different samples can be more clearly seen in the right panel of Figure~\ref{fig:ETG_violin}, which presents the distribution of $\log(M_{\textsc{Hi}}/M_\ast)$ as vertically-oriented violin plots for all galaxies with T $\leq$ 0.
 From left to right, the plots correspond to the FAST, \addd, xGASS and SDSS samples.
-For FAST and \addd\, detections and non-detections are plotted as green and orange regions, separately.
-As shown, in both the FAST and \addd\ samples, non-detections are dominated by \hi-poor galaxies, while detections primarily fall within the \hi-middle category.
-The double-peaked distribution of non-detections in the FAST sample results from the two different detection limits employed in our observations.
+For FAST, \addd\ and xGASS, detections and non-detections are plotted as lightblue and red hatched regions, separately.
+Note that, for non-detections, the regions represent the distribution of their \hi\ fraction upper limits but not the true \hi\ fraction.
+In both the FAST and \addd\ samples, non-detections are dominated by \hi-poor galaxies, while detections primarily fall within the \hi-middle category.
+This distribution is a direct consequence of our operational definition of `\hi-poor'.
+The double-peaked distribution of non-detections in the FAST sample results from the two different sensitivities employed in our observations.
 Although the FAST sample has higher detection limits compared to the deeper \addd\ survey, both samples clearly demonstrate that the majority of massive quiescent early-type galaxies are extremely \hi-poor.
-However, the fact that not all early-type galaxies are \hi-poor indicates that early-type morphology appears to be a necessary but not sufficient condition for \hi\ poverty.
+However, the fact that not all early-type galaxies are \hi-poor indicates that early-type morphology is not a sufficient condition for \hi\ poverty.
 This suggests that additional physical processes---such as environmental effects---likely contribute to the extreme gas depletion observed in local massive quiescent galaxies.